CACREP-Accredited Online Counseling Program

 Are you looking for a career where you can help transform lives?
-With an online counseling degree in clinical mental health you'll be prepared to work with clients across a spectrum of mental and emotional disorders.
+With an online counseling degree in clinical mental health you'll be prepared to work with people collaboratively to best understand their unique needs.
 Clinical Mental Health Counselors are knowledgeable in the principles and practices of diagnosis, treatment, referral, and prevention, and often work in interdisciplinary teams with other health professionals.

-The Master of Science in Counseling is a distance learning, professional preparation program for individuals with the goal of becoming licensed mental health counselors or licensed professional counselors.
-Our program stresses a client-centered philosophy, which empowers our graduates to guide their clients on a journey to discover their full potential for happiness and healing.
-Students are encouraged to explore their interests within the framework of our curriculum to provide them with the flexibility they will need to be successful therapists and counselors.
+The Master of Science in Counseling is a distance learning, professional preparation program for individuals with the goal of becoming licensed professional counselors or licensed mental health counselors.
+Our program stresses an integrative approach to counseling, which empowers our graduates to partner with people on their therapeutic journeys.
+Students are encouraged to explore their interests within the framework of our curriculum to provide them with the flexibility they will need to be successful counselors.

 Students can pursue areas of emphases in Addictions Counseling; Marriage, Couple and Family Counseling; Social Justice in Counseling; and Somatic Counseling.

-Students can also earn post-graduate certificates in Adventure-based Counseling, Ecotherapy, or Expressive Art Therapy to enhance their learning and their future practice.
+Students can also earn post-graduate certificates in Adventure-based Counseling, Nature-based Counseling, or Expressive Arts Therapy to enhance their learning and their future practice.
 Students interested in pursuing a post-graduate certificate are encouraged to do so concurrently with the Master of Science in Counseling program in order to integrate learning from both areas.

 Unlike 100% online degrees, this online counseling program is a limited-residency format that combines online classes and in-person opportunities to connect with faculty and other students.